Activism or Service: What kind of leadership does our world need right now?

 Facing Reality… even if its not the one we want

 In the first few chapters of her book, Meg Wheatley challenges us to face the current reality of the world we live in.
 Based on the cyclical law of all natural systems (birth, death, rebirth) and on the historical evidence of the rise and fall of all the great civilisations, she’s dispelling the ‘myth of progress’.
 This is the notion that our civilisation is on a constant linear path of evolution whereby we will always adapt to circumstances and emerge stronger and better.
 She catalogues the ills of our modern time and matches them to the same ills that plagued other great civilisations before their collapse (my children are studying the Greeks and Romans this term and I can see a whole different learning dimension emerging!).

 What’s the alternative?

 As a natural optimist, and dedicated change agent, frankly I don’t like the idea of accepting that our civilisation is in collapse.
 However I can’t deny the reality around me: increasing economic disparity, the rise of populism, creeping nationalism and protectionism, increased threat of nuclear war, terrorism, migration & displacement, mindless consumerism, cult of celebrity, virtual living.
-Are my optimism, my focus on creating a better future is just a form of denial?
+Are my optimism and focus on creating a better future just a form of denial?
 If I accept that we’re headed towards inevitable collapse, do I stop trying to change things for the better and join the defeatists?
 Hedonism or fear and despair are just around the corner and they’re no place for me.
 What’s the alternative?